PorkPy/research_blogger/index.md

 ---
-   layout: default
+layout: home
 title: Home
 ---

 # Welcome to My GitHub Pages Site

 This is the home page of my site.
 Check out my [blog](/blog) for the latest posts!